Freemasonry in Croatia: During Kingdom of Yugoslavia (1919–1940)

-After the collapse of the Austro-Hungarian Empire, the Croatia, then a possession of Hungary, was offered to the King of Serbia – the Karadjordjevic Royal Dynasty, as spoils of war.
-The Croatian Sabor representatives, encouraged by Masonic principles of unity and solidarity of all man, urged the Serbs to establish a common state rather than to annex Croatia.
-Royal Yugoslavia was tolerant to Freemasonry.
-It developed under the patronage of the Regular Grand Lodge of Serbia who had good relations with the state authorities in Belgrade, and close contacts to the King of the Kingdom of Yugoslavia.
-Central Lodge of the new state was the Grand Lodge of Yugoslavia.
+After the collapse of the Austro-Hungarian Empire, Croatia, then a possession of Hungary, was offered to the King of Serbia – the Karadjordjevic Royal Dynasty, as spoils of war.
+The Croatian Sabor representatives, encouraged by Masonic principles of unity and solidarity of all men, urged the Serbs to establish a common state rather than annex Croatia.
+Royal Yugoslavia was tolerant of Freemasonry.
+It developed under the patronage of the Regular Grand Lodge of Serbia who had good relations with the state authorities in Belgrade, and close contacts with the King of the Kingdom of Yugoslavia.
+The Central Lodge of the new state was the Grand Lodge of Yugoslavia.

 Fascism and Nazism

-A united Yugoslavia was threatening to Fascist Italy under Mussolini, whose plans for a recreated Roman Empire included annexation of Yugoslavia, the historical area of Illyria, Pannonia and the Balkans being the ancient heritage of the Italians.
+A united Yugoslavia was threatening Fascist Italy under Mussolini, whose plans for a recreated Roman Empire included annexation of Yugoslavia, the historical area of Illyria, Pannonia, and the Balkans being the ancient heritage of the Italians.
 One conspiracy theory perpetrated by the fascist held that the "Grand Orient masonry and its funds" were conspiring together with the Serbs against fascism and Nazism.
 An additional anti-Semitic claim was that Serbs were part of a "social-democratic, masonic Jewish internationalist plot".
 Since Serbia was the exoteric reason for World War I, Hitler desired to punish the Serbs.
-Anti-Serb sentiment soon engulfed Fascist Croatia after the NDH was established, and Jews, Serbs and Freemasons were persecuted, arrested and murdered, many being taken to the Jasenovac Concentration Camp.
+Anti-Serb sentiment soon engulfed Fascist Croatia after the NDH was established, and Jews, Serbs, and Freemasons were persecuted, arrested, and murdered, many being taken to the Jasenovac Concentration Camp.